kaltoumrachdi/Chat-gpt-microservice/README.md

 > in the container terminal tap(we move our jarfile into container folder that we mapped to our host folder so that the csv file would be generated in the container  folder
 * mv /chat-gpt-microcervice.jar /container/chat-gpt-microservice.jar

- NB: you may need to chage the API key if sending a request returns internal server error ,because the key may expire
+ NB: you may need to change the API key if sending a request returns internal server error ,because the key may expire